-There is nothing like a leaky faucet, clogged toilet, broken pipe, or busted water heater to turn a good day sour and eat up extra cash you might have been saving for a rainy day.
-The reality is that many of these problems can be prevented with regular maintenance and care and an understanding of where and how these plumbing issues can occur.
+There is nothing like a leaky faucet, clogged toilet, broken pipe, or busted water heater to turn a good day sour and eat up extra cash you might have saved for a rainy day.
+The reality is that many of these problems can be prevented with regular maintenance and care and understanding of where and how these plumbing issues can occur.

 The first step in preventing future problems is to get to know your water system and how it operates.
-Making a checklist is helpful, this includes noting down every apparatus that uses water in your home, from your bathroom sinks to your laundry room pipes, to your refrigerator’s water supply to you garbage disposal unit, washing machine, showers and water heater.
+Making a checklist is helpful; this includes noting down every apparatus that uses water in your home, from your bathroom sinks to your laundry room pipes, to your refrigerator’s water supply to your garbage disposal unit, washing machine, showers, and water heater.
 Knowing what you have and keeping a record of their upkeep helps to prevent problems from getting out of control.
-The second step is understanding that while there are plenty of things that you can do on your own to prevent plumbing problems from becoming a nuisance, one of the best things you can do is also to have a very good and close relationship with a local professional plumber or local plumbing company.
+The second step is understanding that while there are plenty of things that you can do on your own to prevent plumbing problems from becoming a nuisance, one of the best things you can do is also to have a perfect and close relationship with a local professional plumber or local plumbing company.

-Here are six basic preventative maintenance tips for drains and sewer lines to ensures that everything runs smoothly:
+Here are six essential preventative maintenance tips for drains and sewer lines to ensure that everything runs smoothly:

 Clean out slow and clogged drains

 If you’re experiencing water that is slow to empty in your drains, you may have a clog.
 Using a chemical-free, natural remedy of vinegar and hot water poured down your drain to flush it out can unplug debris.
 This technique can be completed every few months to keep your drains flowing optimally.
 You can also use the standard household drain cleaners as well.
 When you find that the problem continues, consider contacting your local plumber, who will have more professional tools to clean out your drains.
 If the drain clogs occur in a commercial establishment like a restaurant or office building, do not attempt to do the cleaning yourself.
 Call a professional plumbing company or local plumber.
 It will save you money and save you time.